Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 1. An Asus router with  [Asuswrt-Merlin](http://asuswrt.lostrealm.ca/) firmware installed.
 2. A USB drive with [entware](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) installed.
 Entware can be installed using [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/)

+## Supported Models
+All Asus models that are [supported by Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about), *with the exception of the AC86U*, should be supported by this script.
+I have received confirmation that it works on:

+* RT-AC66U_B1
+* RT-AC68U
+* RT-AC87U
+* RT-AC88U
+* RT-AC3100

 ## Installation
 Copy and paste the command below into an SSH session.
 ```javascript